vuejs/apollo/README.md

 These are the available advanced options you can use:
 - `update(data) {return ...}` to customize the value that is set in the vue property, for example if the field names don't match.
 - `result(ApolloQueryResult)` is a hook called when a result is received (see documentation for [ApolloQueryResult](http://dev.apollodata.com/core/apollo-client-api.html#ApolloQueryResult)).
-- `error(error)` is a hook called when there are errors, `error` being an Apollo error object with either a `graphQLErrors` property or a `networkError` property.
+- `error(error)` is a hook called when there are errors. `error` is an Apollo error object with either a `graphQLErrors` property or a `networkError` property.
 - `loadingKey` will update the component data property you pass as the value.
 You should initialize this property to `0` in the component `data()` hook.
-When the query is loading, this property will be incremented by 1 and as soon as it no longer is, the property will be decremented by 1.
+When the query is loading, this property will be incremented by 1; when it is no longer loading, it will be decremented by 1.
 That way, the property can represent a counter of currently loading queries.
 - `watchLoading(isLoading, countModifier)` is a hook called when the loading state of the query changes.
-The `countModifier` parameter is either equal to `1` when the query is now loading, or `-1` when the query is no longer loading.
+The `countModifier` parameter is either equal to `1` when the query is loading, or `-1` when the query is no longer loading.
-- `manual` is a boolean that disable the automatic property update.
-You then need to specify a `result` callback (see example below).
+- `manual` is a boolean to disable the automatic property update.
+If you use it, you then need to specify a `result` callback (see example below).

 ```javascript